Blackboard: Chalk sticks

 Chalk sticks are produced in white and in various colours, especially for use with blackboards.
 White chalk sticks are made mainly from calcium carbonate derived from mineral chalk or limestone, while coloured chalk sticks are made from calcium sulphate in its dihydrate form, CaSO_{4}·2H_{2}O, derived from gypsum.
 Chalk sticks containing calcium carbonate typically contain 40–60% of CaCO_{3} (calcite).

 Issues with use

-Chalk dust can aggravate respiratory conditions such as asthma and allergies, according to the American Academy of Allergy, Asthma and Immunology (AAAAI).
-The dust can also damage or interfere with dust-sensitive equipment, including computers.
-Chalk sticks wear down quickly and are prone to breaking unless held in a protective chalk holder.
-Over time, blackboards may experience “ghosting,” in which residual pigment from chalk or chalk markers absorbs into the surface and cannot be fully erased.

 The scratching of fingernails on a blackboard, as well as other pointed, especially metal objects against blackboards, produces a sound that is well known for being extremely irritating to most people.
 According to a study run by Michael Oehler, a professor at the University of Cologne, Germany, humans are "predisposed to detest" the sound of nails on a blackboard.
 The findings of the study were presented at the Acoustical Society of America conference and support earlier findings from a 1986 study by Vanderbilt psychologist Randolph Blake and two colleagues found that the sound of nails on a chalkboard annoyed people even when the high-pitch frequencies were removed.
 The study earned Blake a 2006 Ig Nobel Prize.